zeynahgomez/Zeynahgomez/README.md

 ✨Long-Term Goals: These could involve obtaining certifications or transitioning into more advanced roles within the tech field.

-👩‍💻Seeking Feedback and Mentorship
+⫸Seeking Feedback and Mentorship

 🖥️Engaging with mentors or seeking feedback from peers can significantly enhance my ability to learn effectively.
 This includes:

 Mentorship Programs: Listening and following mentor's advice due to them having expertise in desired areas which can provide guidance and accelerate the learning process.
 Peer Reviews: Collaborating with colleagues on projects allows for constructive feedback that fosters improvement.

-👩‍💻Cultivating Passion for Technology
+⫸Cultivating Passion for Technology

 🖥️A genuine passion for technology drives me to explore beyond their immediate responsibilities.
 This enthusiasm often leads to deeper engagement within my work: